Skip to main content

 Callaloo Soup

-Thick soup made from callaloo leaves (similar to spinach), okra, coconut milk, and spices.
-Creamy and nutritious.
+A thick soup of callaloo leaves (close to spinach), okra, coconut milk and spices.
+Creamy and filling.

 Johnny Cakes